littlehacker26/hanqing.github.io/_pages/about.md

  -- Identify efficient and essential methods for developing domain-specific LLMs, with a focus on animal sciences.
 My primary interests lie in the following sub-areas: (1) Data synthesis techniques using general-purpose LLMs to train domain-specific Small Language Models (SLMs)   (2) Mechanisms of interaction between domain-specific SLMs and general LLMs, aiming to adapt the capabilities of general models to specialized domains at minimal cost.

+  -- Develop LLM agents tailored for domain-specific AI applications.
+For example, create an intelligent assessment agent to address challenges in livestock farming, offering management insights and optimization suggestions for the farm.

 Selected Publications